 Who’s That With The Lord?

 Speaking of the anti-Christ and his 10 king confederacy Rev. 17:14 says, “They will make war against the Lamb, but the Lamb will overcome them because he is Lord of lords and King of kings—and with him will be his called, chosen and faithful followers.”

 This is an overview statement that describes the Great Tribulation, during which Satan, working through the anti-Christ, will attempt to assert his ownership claim to Planet Earth.
 Rev. 17:13 says these 10 kings will have only that one purpose during the time of their reign.
-In Rev. 3:10 Jesus called that time the hour of trial that’s coming upon the whole world.
-In Matt.
-24:21 He called it the Great Tribulation.
 Rev. 17:17 says that the Lord will agree to their rule in order for them to accomplish His purpose, not theirs, and that’s to destroy the Great Prostitute.
-Once they’re finished with her He’ll appear to personally oversee their defeat.
+Once they’re finished with her He will appear to personally oversee their defeat.
 And guess who’ll be with Him when He returns?
 His called, chosen and faithful followers.
 That can only be the Church, in Heaven during the Great Tribulation, and returning with Him at its end.

 From Genesis to Revelation, the overwhelming weight of evidence, some circumstantial and some testimonial shows that the Lord always intended to remove the Church from Earth before the End Times Judgments and to hide us in His Father’s house until His wrath has passed by.
 Even so, come Lord Jesus.
 02-12-10